md2001amin/Demo/README.md

 # Demo
-This is my Demo class for git &amp; github preactice
+This is my Demo class for git &amp; github preactice.